 Both males and females of this species have a single medial indent in the posterior border of the pleotelson.
 Males are also characterised by two backwards projections from pereonite 6.
-Unlike Dynamene magnitorata, these taper to a point.
+Unlike Dynamene magnitorata (essentially restricted to the Channel Islands), these taper to a point.
 Males are up to 7.0mm, females up to 6.0mm.

 Distribution and Habitat